sagemathinc/cocalc-doc/source/jupyter-tips-and-tricks.rst

      :depth: 1

 #################################################
-Run Jupyter notebook with a GPU support
+Run Jupyter notebook with GPU support
 #################################################

 CoCalc allows you to use basic and advanced GPUs for a few pennies an hour!
 See :doc:`compute_server` for details.